 Josh Camson reflects on nearly six years of law practice and the column he wrote when he was just starting out: “The Shingle Life.”
 Plus, Sam and Aaron break down Net Promoter Score, the closest you’ll get to a magic number for growing your law practice.
 Breaking Down Net Promoter Score Surveying your current and former […]

 As I found myself leaving the comfort of a perfectly safe airplane, I realized I had felt this way once before: on my last day at my old job.

 We've recently decided to bill all the time we spend on every case.
 Is it a good decision?
 We'll see.

 My partner and I are considering expanding into new practice areas.
 But how can we become competent in new areas of the law?

-Of course partnering with someone is a very personal decision.
-It, like marriage, should not be decided lightly, and choosing the right person is tough.
-But having a partner has many benefits.
-Partners can balance out each other's weaknesses.
-They can split up the many skills any solo practitioner must learn.
-Finally, and most importantly, a partner can be just that: someone else in the game with you.
+Having a partner creates many advantages.
+They can balance out each other's weaknesses, split up the many skills any solo practitioner must learn, and a partner can be someone else in the game with you.